JasonMGross/JasonMGross.github.io/README.md

 ### Overview
 &emsp; The following are side-by-side screenshots of the four primary screens from both original Android Java application on the left and the newly translated VB.NET Windows desktop application on the right.
 Each of the four primary screens was first designed to resemble the original application’s layout and object placement.
 Then the original code behind each screen was translated into the VB.NET language for each new form.
-All data validation code and MySQL functions were placed in their own respective modules and can be used in other projects with few to no changes promoting code modularity and reusability.
+All data validation code and MySQL functions were placed in their own respective modules and can be used in other projects with minor changes promoting code modularity and reusability.

 |Original Application| New Application|